 Courses taken prior to Matriculation

-Prior to matriculation, students are permitted to enroll in up to six credits in programs that require 39 or fewer credits.
+Prior to matriculation, students are permitted to enroll at BSU in up to six credits in programs that require 39 or fewer credits.
 In programs requiring 40 or more graduate credits, students may enroll in up to nine credits prior to matriculation.
-The policy allows interested graduate students to sample an academic program before making a full commitment to graduate study.
+The policy allows interested graduate students to sample an academic program.

 Credit Hour Definition